 Tips to help with dry eyes during menopause

-Read up on research
+Read up on the research

-Reduce your screen time
+Reduce screen time and blink more often

-Swap your contact lenses for glasses
+Swap contact lenses for glasses when you can

 Avoid environmental triggers